tsuACM/truman_acm_website/_pages/hacktruman.markdown

 * Teams may not use any code written before the start of the hackathon.
 They may use publicly available assets such as images as long as they are copyright-free.

 * All teams will give a presentation demonstrating their project.
-The presentation should be 5 minutes or less.
+The presentation can be in any format from a discussion to a video to a live demo, but it must be 5 minutes or less.

 * Full hackathon rules, **along with the rubric**, will be available [here][Rubric].